-When we think of calcium, automatically the image of milk, yogurt, cheese, etc, comes to mind, but we don’t know that there are many other sources of this essential nutrient for our daily development.
-Discover a number of non-dairy foods rich in calcium in the following article
+When we think of calcium, automatically the image of milk, yogurt, cheese, etc, comes to mind, but we don’t know that there are many other sources of this essential nutrient that can be good for your daily development.
+Discover a number of non-dairy foods rich in calcium below.

 Calcium for everyone’s taste

-Calcium is not only present in dairy – this is undoubtedly good news for vegetarians and vegans, but, in addition, also for those who have trouble digesting milk, for example, or for those seeking an alternative to the products that come from cow or sheep.
+Calcium isn’t only present in dairy — this is undoubtedly good news for vegetarians and vegans.
+But also for people who have trouble digesting milk or for those seeking an alternative to the products that come from cows or sheep.

-The groups of non-dairy foods rich in calcium are the following:
+Below are some groups of non-dairy foods that are rich in calcium:

 - vegetable drinks and juices